A delicious vegan hot pot filled with hearty root vegetables and lentils. A deeply satisfying dinner that's perfect for a cold night.

 Vegan hot pot with lentils and root vegetables

-- 1 tbsp sunflower or vegetable oil plus extra for brushing
+- 1 tablespoon sunflower or vegetable oil plus extra for brushing

 - 1 onion chopped